codevera-ai/js-cookie-consent/README.md

 A lightweight, customisable vanilla JavaScript library for managing cookie consent.
 This library handles all the consent logic whilst giving you complete control over the design and appearance of your cookie banner.

+## Why this library is different

+Unlike other cookie consent libraries that force you into a specific design, this library gives you **100% control over the appearance** of your cookie banner.
+We only provide the functionality - you design the interface.

+**What this library does:**
+- Manages cookie consent state
+- Handles user accept/reject actions
+- Stores consent preferences
+- Provides event-driven architecture
+- Shows/hides your banner based on consent status
+- Displays cookies when requested

+**What this library doesn't do:**
+- Force any specific design or styling on you
+- Include pre-built CSS themes (though we provide examples)
+- Limit your creative freedom

+You build your banner exactly how you want it to look.
+We handle everything else.

 ## Features

 - Fully customisable design and styling